-Is Mount Holyoke College "need-aware" or "need-sensitive"?
+Is Mount Holyoke College "need-aware"?

-Do I need to apply for financial aid to be considered for merit scholarships?
+How do I apply for for merit scholarships?

-No. Applicants to the College are considered for merit assistance with their admission application.
+You do not need to apply for need based aid to be considered for merit scholarships.
+Applicants to the College are considered for merit assistance with their admission application.

-Will my family contribution change from year to year?
+Will my family contribution change every year?

 Is my financial aid package negotiable?

 We do not negotiate financial aid packages.
 However, if there is a change in your family's financial circumstances that was not considered during our original review you may submit a Request for Reconsideration.
 Please keep in mind that if you have questions about your financial aid eligibility or information that we have considered in our review, please contact us.